 Please review your document for the inclusion of any third-party copyrighted materials.
 Certain copyrighted works may be included under the fair use exception to the exclusive rights of copyright holders.
 If fair use does not apply, you may need to ask for permission from the copyright holder.
 For more information, consult the Copyright and Scholarship guide.
 If you need more help, please contact your subject librarian or John O'Connor.

-You may also submit supplemental files, such as multimedia or spreadsheets, preferably using non-proprietary file formats.
+You may also submit supplemental files, such as multimedia, preferably using non-proprietary file formats.
 If you have obtained permissions to include third-party copyrighted materials in your thesis/dissertation, these permissions should be submitted as supplemental files.
 You can also deposit accompanying data in our Boston College Dataverse and link to it from your dissertation.